basilhskk/botnet/README.md

 # Basic Botnet

 Botnet framework with c2 and different agents

+# Disclaimer :
+This project is made for education purposes only.
+I DO NOT promote or encourage any ILLEGAL activity.
+How you use this information is your responsibility.

 ### Agents Software
 #### TODO :